open-emojify/emojify-extension/README.md

 # emojify-extension
-Emojify as a chrome extension
+The offical Chrome extension for Emojify.